Before the Bell: What every Canadian investor needs to know today

 In bonds, U.S. debt prices were lower.
 The yield on the 10-year note was up 2.268 per cent.
 The yield on the 30-year was up 2.82 per cent.

 Shopify Inc. is jumping into the listicle business.
 In a partnership that launched last week, the Ottawa-based e-commerce player is banking on BuzzFeed to help increase visibility of about 400,000 independent merchants on the recently public company’s platform.
 The move marks an expansion of BuzzFeed’s foray into affiliate marketing.
+Shopify shares were up 0.4 per cent in premarket trading.

-Nike Inc., the world’s largest footwear maker, said on Thursday it would launch a pilot program with Amazon.com Inc to sell a limited product assortment on its website.
-Shares of the Dow component, which also reported quarterly profit and sales that topped estimates, were up 8.2 per cent at $57.54 in trading after the bell.
+Nike Inc., the world’s largest footwear maker, said on Thursday it would launch a pilot program with Amazon.com Inc. to sell a limited product assortment on its website.
+Shares of the Dow component, which also reported quarterly profit and sales that topped estimates, were up 5.8 per cent in premarket trading.

-Warren Buffett’s Berkshire Hathaway Inc said it would exercise its warrants to buy 700 million common shares of Bank of America Corp, making it the largest shareholder of the lender.
+Warren Buffett’s Berkshire Hathaway Inc. said it would exercise its warrants to buy 700 million common shares of Bank of America Corp., making it the largest shareholder of the lender.
 Berkshire said it would exercise its warrants after the bank raises its quarterly dividend to 12 cents per common share.
-The conglomerate said it expected to use $5 billion of Bank of America’s 6 per cent preferred stock that it currently owns to fund the acquisition.
+The conglomerate said it expected to use $5-billion of Bank of America’s 6 per cent preferred stock that it currently owns to fund the acquisition.
+Bank of America stock was up 0.9 per cent in premarket trading.

-Bayer has filed a request for approval of its planned $66 billion takeover of U.S. seeds company Monsanto with European Union regulators, a spokesman for the German pharmaceuticals and pesticides maker said on Friday.
+Bayer has filed a request for approval of its planned $66-billion takeover of U.S. seeds company Monsanto with European Union regulators, a spokesman for the German pharmaceuticals and pesticides maker said on Friday.
 Bayer has previously said it was aiming to file by the end of this month and that it expected the EU Commission to conduct an in-depth antitrust assessment of the tie-up.

+Micron Technology Inc. forecast better-than-expected profit and revenue for the current quarter as it benefits from improved prices of memory chips amid tight supply, coupled with demand from cloud-services providers and smartphone makers.
+Micron earning an adjusted profit of $1.62 per share for its latest quarter, which beat estimates of $1.51 per share.
+Its shares rose 2.3 per cent in premarket trading.

+Shares of Cara Therapeutics Inc. plunged 29 percent after the biotech reported disappointing pain treatment data from a key study.

 More reading: Friday's small-cap stocks to watch